isomerpages/moe-pasirrispri/_our-programmes/CCA Programmes/CULTURAL DANCE.md

 # **CULTURAL DANCE**

 <table style="border-collapse:collapse;border-spacing:0" class="tg"><thead><tr><th style="background-color:#FFF;border-color:#000000;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal"></th><th style="background-color:#FFF;border-color:#000000;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal"><span style="font-weight:bold">Name</span></th><th style="background-color:#FFF;border-color:#000000;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:bold;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal"><span style="font-weight:bold">Enquiry email</span></th></tr></thead><tbody><tr><td style="background-color:#E6E6E6;border-color:#000000;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:middle;word-break:normal">Teacher(s)-in-charge</td><td style="background-color:#E6E6E6;border-color:#000000;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:middle;word-break:normal">Mrs Gillian Quek<br><br>Mdm Nurul Jannah Rosni</td><td style="background-color:#E6E6E6;border-color:#000000;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:middle;word-break:normal">gillian_yeong_mei_lin@moe.edu.sg<br><br>nurul_jannah_rosni@moe.edu.sg</td></tr></tbody></table>

+Cultural Dance is one of the most vibrant CCAs offered in Pasir Ris Primary, with a lineup of performances each year for a diversity of school events.
+It is an intrinsic part of the school’s cultural scene which offers a fun and interactive platform allowing members to express, create and innovate.
+It is for students who love expressing themselves on stage and performing to an audience!

+The CCA aims to develop every pupil into a passionate, confident and versatile performer.
+The objectives are:

+*   To provide students with extensive opportunities to showcase their talents and also share the joy of dancing with the audience.
+*   To build self-confidence and deepen the pupils knowledge on dance skills and structure through the varieties of dance styles: Cultural Dance, Contemporary Dance and Urban Dance
+*   To encourage self- expression and promote the love for dance.

+Cultural Dance Leaders are empowered to lead the team with the Peer-guidance activities which includes warming up exercises and reflections sessions that is conducted before and after each training.

+Team bonding sessions are geared towards team spirit, character building discipline and courage.
+It also provides a platform for the dancers to share their challenges and learning experience that arises during their dance sessions.

+At the beginning of the year, our Cultural Dance members performed for the Chinese New Year Concert virtually.
+Every pupil will be given an opportunity to perform on stage during their journey in the Dance CCA.
+A group of dancers also participated in the street dance competition organized by Committee to Promote Chinese Language Learning.